 Music: Use the tune of "She'll Be Coming Round the Mountain" to innovate a song that has a verse for each ingredient.
-For example, "We'll be chopping up the onion for gumbo.
-We'll be chopping up the onion for gumbo.
-We'll be chopping up the onion, we'll be chopping up the onion.
-Go, go, gumbo!"
+For example, "We'll be chopping up the onion for the gumbo.
+We'll be chopping up the onion for the gumbo.
+We'll be chopping up the onion, we'll be chopping up the onion, we'll be chopping up the onion Go, go, gumbo!"